jjc385/jjc385.github.io/readme.md

 # Jared Claypoole

-This is meant to serve as the beginning of my personal website.
+This is meant to serve as the barebones beginning of my personal website.

 ## Featured project